 A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.

 1. Resetting Your Nest Thermostat

-• Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it for the next homeowner.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, it helps to record existing temperature settings so reapplying them is faster.
-Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Shuts your Nest down and reboots it while saving your settings.
-You can also press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.
+• Restart: Deactivates your Nest and reboots it while saving your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.

-• Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
-If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
+By choosing this kind of reset, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi